-Your trek to Langtang will give you a good degree of acclimatisation and then the drive across Tibet takes you up gradually over several days giving plenty of time to adjust to the altitude of the Tibetan Plateau.
+On this itinerary we are offering a trek to Langtang in Nepal before entering Tibet which will provide a good degree of acclimatisation.
+Then the gradual drive up and across Tibet over several days gives further time to adjust to the altitude of the Tibetan Plateau.
 When you trek around Kailash you should be well acclimatised.